 Sushi for One?
 (Sushi Series, Book One) was her first novel.
 Her second, Only Uni (Sushi Series, Book Two) is now available.
 The next book in the series, Single Sashimi (Sushi Series, Book Three) will be coming out in September 2008!

-Visit her at her website.
+Visit her website at Samui Villa Retreat.